mozilla/cargo-vet/book/src/design-choice-faq.md

 There are, of course, dangers in being too permissive in these cases.
 Crates are often a collaborative effort, and it may not be the case that this trusted individual personally reviewed every contribution to date and will continue to do so forever.
-If the author meets the criteria specified in your `Policy.md` for certifying audits, a better approach is to have them contribue the audit directly to your `audits.toml`.
+If the author has the authority to certify audits for your project, a better approach is to have them contribue the audit directly to your `audits.toml`.

 ## Why does `cargo vet init` automatically exempt all existing dependencies?